Zhang Tao (chemist)

 Zhang Tao (张涛; born 1963) is a Chinese chemist.

+Biography

 Zhang is a native of Shaanxi, born in 1963.
 Zhang earned a doctorate from Dalian Institute of Chemical Physics in 1989 and pursued postdoctoral research at the University of Birmingham before returning to DICP in 1990, where he was appointed to a full professorship in 1995.
 Zhang headed DICP as director from 2007 to 2017.
 In 2013, Zhang was elected to the Chinese Academy of Sciences.

 In 2024, he received the Future Science Prize for the development of single-atom catalysis.
 He was selected in 2025 as a Clarivate Citation Laureate for Chemistry, as a possible candidate for a Nobel Prize in Chemistry.

+In 2026, he received the Humboldt Research Award in Germany.